The National Broadband Network's (NBN) FTTP upgrade rollout is well underway in Australia, but what does that mean for you as a consumer?

 Based on the NBN’s wording, your premises will only receive an FTTP upgrade if you order a new NBN plan through a participating NBN provider.
 A full list of such providers can be found on the NBN website.

-Following the ordering of your new plan, all you need to do is sit and wait for the FTTP upgrade to occur.
+Following the order of your new plan, all you need to do is sit and wait for the FTTP upgrade to occur.
 You will remain on your current NBN plan until an NBN technician visits your property to perform the upgrade.

 However, you will need to ensure that you remember to cancel your current NBN plan before transferring over to the new FTTP plan.
 Since most NBN plans work on a no-contract basis, you can usually elect a day to have your service closed down as opposed to having to give 30 days notice.

-What suburbs are getting the FTTP upgrade?
+What suburbs are getting the FTTP NBN fibre upgrade?

 Should I upgrade my NBN?